oCCtet/lpc-example-usecase/README.md

 To receive (multicast) streams, the container should  be run in _host_ network mode (i.e. with the `--net=host` parameter).

+The container should be run in interactive mode (i.e. with the `-ti` parameter); a shell of a non-privileged user is provided.
+To execute privileged commands, use `gosu root <cmd>`.

 # Operating systems #

 The image is based on Debian; CentOS-based image is also available